tuxlifan/moneyguru/help/en/plugins.rst

 =======

 Since moneyGuru v2.5, it's possible to expand moneyGuru's capability through Python plugins.
-Plugins are Python 3 source files that come in two flavors: "core" and "user.
-Core plugins are bundled directly in moneyGuru and are enabled by default.
+Plugins are Python 3 source files that come in two flavors: "core" and "user".

+Core plugins are bundled directly in moneyGuru and most of them are enabled by default, with the exceptions listed below.

 User plugins are located in the plugin folder (the location of that folder depends on the system, but you can open that folder through "File --> Open Plugin Folder") and are disabled by default.
 To install a new user plugin, you can simply copy the python source file of that plugin in that folder and restart moneyGuru.

 You can enable and disable plugins through the "Plugin management" view, available whenever you open a new tab.
 Simply check/uncheck the box next to the plugin you want to enable/disable and